Raising Children As Good Hindus

 Festivals like Diwali are perfect for family sharing and passing on our culture

 It is the instinctive nature that contains the tendencies to harm others, disregard the prudent laws of society and stir up negativity within the home, the nation and beyond.
 Those who are expressing such tendencies are young souls who have yet to learn why and how to harness the instinctive forces.
 It may take such persons many lives to rise to a higher consciousness and live in their spiritual nature.
 Thus the Hindu approach, which children can be taught from an early age, is not to label them as evil, but rather to focus on restraining their hurtfulness and helping them learn to control these instincts and improve their behavior.

 Gurudeva describes this in an insightful way: “People act in evil ways who are not yet in touch with their soul nature and live totally in the outer, instinctive mind.
 What the ignorant see as evil, the enlightened see as the actions of low-minded and immature individuals.”

 Since the middle of the twentieth century, Hindu teachings have become more widely understood throughout the world.
-As a result cardinal aspects of the Hindu approach to living have been taken up by many thoughtful individuals of diverse religions and ethnicities far beyond India.
-This is because they find them wise and effective ways of living.
-Hindu precepts that are being universally adopted in the 21st century include:
+As a result, cardinal aspects of the Hindu approach to living have been taken up by many thoughtful individuals of diverse religions and ethnicities far beyond India.
+This is because they find them to be wise and effective ways of living.
+Hindu precepts that are being widely adopted in the 21st century include:

 Following a vegetarian diet